 With over 700 attendees expected, the 20th Population Health Colloquium will bring together diverse stakeholders including healthcare providers, payers, the pharmaceutical industry, leading technology and solutions companies, academia and government.
-National and regional thought leaders will examine industry trends and share their expert insights, through best practices and case studies.
+National and regional thought leaders will examine the impact of COVID-19 on healthcare and share their expert insights, through best practices and case studies.

 Population Health Academy

 The Population Health Academy workforce development programs offer practical training for health professionals working to address today's most pressing health care challenges.
 Designed to enhance your career, these diverse and innovative programs, provide college-level learning solutions, led by JCPH faculty and community experts.

 Attend one of our upcoming sessions and gain skills that will help you to succeed in population health, quality and safety, and value-based care.

 Population Health Essentials offers a 3-day comprehensive overview of population health and outlines the fundamentals necessary to improve outcomes and reduce costs.